 Just when you think you're on the brink of buying a home, how heartbreaking and difficult it can be to find that the seller plans to call things off.
 Weeks or months of planning and paperwork, for nothing.
-Why would a real estate seller have such a sudden change of mind, and do you have any legal remedies?
+Here, we'll discuss:

 Before you go running to your attorney, consider the situation on a human level.
 If you have been totally up front with your finances and clearly interested in moving forward, it's possible that emotions or some change in personal situation are behind your sellers' sudden change of heart.